QR codes & email marketing: Building an email list to making emails more engaging

 2. QR codes as an entry ticket for events

 Incorporating QR codes in the event invite or ticket confirmation emails helps users to get a hassle-free entry to the event by just displaying the QR code.
-On the other hand, it helps event organizers to effortlessly keep a track the footfalls/ the number of attendees to the event.
+On the other hand, it helps event organizers to effortlessly keep track of the footfalls/ the number of attendees to the event.

 3. QR codes that work as a mobile boarding pass

 An excellent use-case for QR codes in emails that is especially useful for Airline businesses is to incorporate QR codes in the mobile boarding pass and send it through emails to customers a few minutes before their boarding time to assist them in quickly boarding their flight.

 Where to use QR codes in an email?